Chart Color Schemes

 Employment

 Bangalow has a highly educated workforce with professional services showing strong representation.
-Its unemployment rate is 2.2%.
+The unemployment rate in Bangalow is 2.5%.

-As of June 2025, there are 3770 residents in work while the unemployment rate is 1.4% below Rest of NSW's rate of 3.7%, and workforce participation stands at 60.6% compared to Rest of NSW's 56.4%.
-Leading employment industries among residents include health care & social assistance, professional & technical, and accommodation & food.
-The area has a particularly notable concentration in professional & technical services, with employment levels at 2.2 times the regional average.
-Meanwhile, public administration & safety has limited presence with 3.3% employment compared to 7.5% regionally.
+As of September 2025, there are 3896 residents employed while the unemployment rate is 1.4% lower than Rest of NSW's rate of 3.8%.
+Workforce participation stands at 60.6%, slightly higher than Rest of NSW's 56.4%.
+Key employment industries among Bangalow residents include health care & social assistance, professional & technical services, and accommodation & food.
+Notably, the area has a high concentration in professional & technical services with employment levels at 2.2 times the regional average.

-The area appears to offer limited employment opportunities locally, as indicated by the count of Census working population vs resident population.
-Between Jun-24 and Jun-25, labour force decreased by 4.8% alongside a 4.9% employment decline, causing unemployment to rise by 0.1 percentage points.
-This contrasts with Rest of NSW where employment contracted by 0.1%, the labour force grew by 0.3%, and unemployment rose by 0.4 percentage points.
-To provide broader context, state-level data to Nov-25 shows NSW employment contracted by 0.03% (losing 2260 jobs), with the state unemployment rate at 3.9%.
-This compares favourably to the national unemployment rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that while national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, growth rates differ significantly between industry sectors.
-Applying these projections to Bangalow's employment mix suggests local employment should increase by 6.6% over five years and 13.6% over ten years.
+Conversely, public administration & safety has limited presence with only 3.3% of employment compared to the regional average of 7.5%.
+The area appears to offer limited local employment opportunities as indicated by the count of Census working population versus resident population.
+Between September 2024 and September 2025, Bangalow's labour force decreased by 2.2%, with employment declining by 2.4%, leading to an unemployment rate increase of 0.2 percentage points.
+In contrast, Rest of NSW saw a 0.5% employment contraction, a 0.1% labour force decrease, and a 0.4 percentage point rise in unemployment during the same period.
+State-level data up to 25-Nov-25 shows NSW employment contracted by 0.03%, losing 2260 jobs, with the state unemployment rate at 3.9%.
+Nationally, the unemployment rate stands at 4.3%.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase in employment over five years and 13.7% over ten years.
+Applying these projections to Bangalow's employment mix suggests local employment should increase by 6.6% over five years and 13.6% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment